Announcements & Reminders

 Mappings Across Different Dimensions#

-Things change when we look at linear mappings across dimensions
+Things change when we look at linear mappings across dimensions.
+The general rules for linear mappings are:

 Mappings from lower to higher dimensions cannot be onto